Mary of Lusignan, Countess of Brienne: Biography

 Mary became a widow in October 1244 after Walter was murdered in Cairo.
-He had been taken prisoner following the Crusader-Syrian defeat at the Battle of La Forbie where he had led the Crusader Army against the Egyptian forces.
-Their eldest son, John succeeded him as Count of Brienne.
+He had been taken prisoner following the Crusader-Syrian defeat at the Battle of La Forbie where he had led the Crusader army against the Egyptian forces.
+Their eldest son, John, succeeded him as count.
 Mary remained at the Cypriot court and died on 5 July in 1251 or 1253.

-In 1267, after the death of King Hugh II, Mary's only surviving son Hugh claimed the Cypriot kingdom for himself, but was passed over by the Haute Cour of Jerusalem in favour of her younger sister Isabella's son, Hugh of Antioch.
+In 1267, after the death of King Hugh II, Mary's only surviving son Hugh claimed the Cypriot kingdom for himself, but was passed over by the High Court of Jerusalem in favour of her younger sister Isabella's son, Hugh of Antioch.

+Issue

+Mary and Walter had three children: